 My observation was that the 13- to 19-year demographic is often forgotten.
+I suggested that we have short stories of 3 000 to 5 000 words.

 Thus the Afro Young Adult project was born with eight Goethe-Instituts on the continent hosting workshops in three languages —English, French and Swahili.
 With the help of the institute (and their funding), I designed the programme to be in three phases: call out, workshops and editing and translation.
 After each stage, some people would be dropped.